ocsf/ocsf-docs/Understanding OCSF.md

      Event class validation is enforced via the required attributes, in particular the classification attributes, which by necessity need to be kept to a minimum, as well as attribute data type validation and the event class structure

 [^6]:
      Required attributes that cannot be populated due to information missing from a data source must be carried with the event as _unknown_ values - asserting that the information was missing.
-Required attributes that are mapped from a source event (rather than produced natively) may also be populated by a collection or processing system, most notably the schema `version` attribute of the `metadata` attribute’s object.

 [^7]:
-     Timestamp_ex profile adds sibling attributes to timestamp_t attributes based on RFC3339 text format.
+     Note that a non-trivial difference between the processed_time and the logged_time in UTC may indicate a clock synchronization problem with the source of the event (but not necessarily the actual source of the event if there  is an intermediate collection system or forwarder).

 [^8]:
-     Note that a non-trivial difference between the processed_time and the logged_time in UTC may indicate a clock synchronization problem with the source of the event (and not necessarily the event source in the event there is an intermediate collection system or forwarder).
+     An extension does not need to extend the core schema base class if it is a new schema.

 [^9]:
-     An extension does not need to extend the core schema base class if it is a new schema.

-[^10]:
      Reserved identifier ranges are registered within a file in the project GitHub repository.
 Extended events should populate the `metadata.version` attribute with the extended schema version.

-[^11]:
+[^10]:
      The Schema Browser will label extensions with a superscript.